-- The Education Act 1997
+- the Education Act 1997

-- The Education and Skills Act 2008
+- the Education and Skills Act 2008

-- The School Information (England) Regulations 2008
+- the School Information (\England) Regulations 2008.

 This policy is also in line with the more recent Skills and Post-16 Act 2022, which came into force on 1 January 2023.
-It explains that our school must provide a minimum of 6 encounters with technical education or training providers to all pupils in years 8 to 13.
+It explains that our school must provide a minimum of six encounters with technical education or training providers to all pupils in years 8 to 13.
 For more detail on these encounters, see our provider access policy statement, provider policy access statement

 This policy is also in line with the Education (Careers Guidance in Schools) Act 2022.
-This came into force on 1 September 2022, and amended the existing duty in The Education Act 1997, so that our school must now secure independent careers guidance from year 7 (instead of from year 8, previously)
+This came into force on 1 September 2022, and amended the existing duty in the Education Act 1997, so that our School must now secure independent careers guidance from year 7 (instead of from year 8, previously).

 The above guidance requires that schools publish information about their careers programme on their website.
-This policy includes this information and shows how our school complies with this requirement.
+This policy includes this information and shows how our School complies with this requirement.

 We also act in line with our statutory duty under the 'Baker Clause', to be impartial and not show bias towards any route, be that academic or technical.
-This policy should be read in conjunction with our provider access policy statement, which sets out how our school meets this duty, and can be found provider policy access statement
+This policy should be read in conjunction with our provider access policy statement, which sets out how our School meets this duty, and can be found in the provider policy access statement.

-3. Roles and responsibilities
+Roles and responsibilities

-3.1 Careers leader
+Careers leader

-Our careers leader is Jamie Lovett, and they can be contacted by phoning 01304 373866 or emailing info@ripplevaleschool.co.uk Our careers leader is a member of the senior leadership team (SLT) and will:
+Our careers leader can be contacted by phoning 01304 373866 or emailing info@ripplevaleschool.co.uk.
+The careers leader is a member of the senior leadership team (SLT) and will:

-- Take responsibility for developing, running and reporting on the school's career programme - Plan and manage careers activities - Manage the budget for the careers programme - Support teachers to build careers education and guidance into subjects across the curriculum - Establish and develop links with employers, education and training providers, and careers organisations

-- Work closely with relevant staff, including our special educational needs co-ordinator (SENCO) and careers adviser, to identify the guidance needs of all of our pupils with special educational needs and/or disabilities (SEND) and put in place personalised support and transition plans - Work with our school's designated teacher for looked-after children (LAC) and previously LAC to: - Make sure they know which pupils are in care or are care leavers - Understand their additional support needs - Make sure that, for LAC, their personal education plan can help inform careers advice - Review our school's provider access policy statement at least annually, in agreement with our governing board
+- take responsibility for developing, running and reporting on the School's career programme - plan and manage careers activities - manage the budget for the careers programme - support teachers to build careers education and guidance into subjects across the curriculum - establish and develop links with employers, education and training providers, and careers organisations - work closely with relevant staff, including our special educational needs co-ordinator (SENCO) and careers adviser, to identify the guidance needs of all of our pupils with special educational needs and/or disabilities (SEND) and put in place personalised support and transition plans - work with our School's SENCO (LAC) to: - make sure they know which pupils are in care or are care leavers - understand their additional support needs - make sure that, for LAC, their personal education plan can help inform careers advice - review our School's provider access policy statement at least annually, in agreement with our governing board.

-3.2 Senior leadership team (SLT)
+Senior leadership team (SLT)